alda-lang/alda/doc/development-guide.md

 `alda.server/start-server!` is the entrypoint to the Alda server.
 It opens a couple of [ZeroMQ](http://zeromq.org) sockets, manages a fixed number of worker processes, and forwards requests from clients to workers until told to stop.

-Requests can be made to the server via any client that can make TCP/IP requests to a ZeroMQ REQ/RES socket.
+Requests can be made to the server via any client that can make ZeroMQ requests.
+The client connects to a DEALER socket on the port where the server is running.
+By default, this is port 27713.

+For more details about how we use ZeroMQ, see [ZeroMQ Architecture](zeromq-architecture.md).

+#### alda.worker

+`alda.worker/start-worker!` is the entrypoint to each Alda worker process.
+This function takes a single argument, which is the port number for the backend port where the server is forwarding requests from the client\*.
+An Alda worker takes requests from the server, does work (i.e. parsing, evaluating, and playing scores), and responds with a result or an error.
+The result or error is then returned to the client.

+\*Note that this is not the same port on which the client makes requests to the server.
+For more details, see [ZeroMQ Architecture](zeromq-architecture.md).